 Hand-pinched porcelain clay bowl available in two sizes

-This tiny bowl is as delicate as it is functional.
-The lavender-colored speckle finish gives subtle dots of purple to the bumpy, white-glazed texture of this bowl.
-We love that it can hold rings or crystals on an altar or dresser, or can be used for salts and spices in the kitchen.
+This tiny, impossibly thin bowl is as delicate as it is it functional.
+The clear glaze, on the inside only, creates a multi-textured look.
+We love that the bowl can sit on an altar or dresser, safeguarding rings or crystals, or can be used for spices, salts or chopped herbs in the kitchen or on a table.

 Isabel Halley’s slightly rustic, shimmering, heirloom-quality pottery is, in part, inspired by her Louisiana grandmother’s formal gold-rimmed china.
 The artist, who grew up in New York, has a fascination with early 20th Century English porcelain, but modernizes that look with her own pinch process.
 The master ceramicist started sculpting items in kindergartenówith Silly Putty and other types of kids’ clayóbut after ceramics classes and a degree in visual arts, she switched to more adult materials, like porcelain, to craft a line of pearly pieces.
 Like the human spirit, her art is imperfect and perfect all at once.